Comfy Belly

 • Prepare a baking sheet with parchment paper or a non-stick baking mat.

 • Slice the spaghetti squash in half or in rings.
-See the recipes notes on help with slicing it.
+See the recipes notes for slicing tips.

 • Scoop the seeds out, or leave them in and take them out once the squash is baked.